About Rachael Ray Cookware

 Sporting the name of TV personality and chef Rachael Ray, the Rachael Ray Cookware collections can be found at most major retailers.
 Bright colors and fun accents are the cookware's hallmark.

-- Colorful: When buying Rachael Ray products, consumers can choose cookware with a colorful exterior, or with colorful handles.
+Colorful: When buying Rachael Ray products, consumers can choose cookware with a colorful exterior, or with colorful handles.

-- Heat-resistant handles: The pots and pans of this cookware line are equipped with plastic handles that do not heat up with the cookware.
+Heat-resistant handles: The pots and pans of this cookware line are equipped with plastic handles that do not heat up with the cookware.

-- Large product line: In addition to several cookware sets, the Rachael Ray Cookware also includes pieces such as a double-burner griddle, a griddle and glass press set and a butter warmer with a pour spout.
+Large product line: In addition to several cookware sets, the Rachael Ray Cookware also includes pieces such as a double-burner griddle, a griddle and glass press set and a butter warmer with a pour spout.

-- Suction lids: While the cookware comes with a glass or stainless steel lid, suction lids can be purchased separately to allow leftovers to be stored safely.
+Suction lids: While the cookware comes with a glass or stainless steel lid, suction lids can be purchased separately to allow leftovers to be stored safely.

-Rachael Ray Cookware Company Profile
+Rachael Ray Cookware Company Information

 - Company Name: